Frequently Asked Questions

 If someone files an OEO complaint about me, will I be disciplined?

-Discipline is only imposed if a Formal Complaint has been initiated, fully investigated, and the Respondent has been found responsible for violating College policy by a Decision-Making Panel through either the Formal Resolution Process or the Title IX Grievance Process.
-Sanctions can include (but are not limited to) probation, suspension and dismissal from the College.
+First, a Formal Complaint must be initiated, fully investigated, and the final report sent to a panel of Decision-Makers (independent of OEO).
+Only if the Decision-Making Panel finds the Respondent responsible for violating College policy will sanctions be imposed.
+Sanctions for students can include (but are not limited to) probation, suspension and dismissal from the College.
+Sanctions for employees can include (but are not limited to) warnings (verbal or written), censures, reassignment, demotions, suspensions, and termination.
 Outside of the formal process, OEO sometimes will engage with individuals through informal resolutions that are not punitive and are meant to help people succeed and hopefully avoid any future problems.